The emergency situation in Estonia, introduced to combat the spread COVID-19 (Coronavirus), ended on Sunday, May 17.

 The Embassy will continue with alternative working arrangements until further notice.
 For Irish citizens requiring assistance or advice in a genuine consular emergency, the Embassy Duty Officer can be contacted on +372 5690 8340.
 We will continue to deal with all other queries via email.

 The Government of Ireland continues to advise against all non-essential travel overseas.
-You can find detailed and up to date information on the Overview Tab on the Travel Advice page of our website.

 We encourage citizens to download our Travel Wise App which helps Irish citizens to stay safe and informed while travelling.